viodotcom/opticks/.changeset/smart-drinks-fold.md

 'opticks': minor
 ---

-Codemods: Fix variable cleanup that was too aggressive and cleaned optimistically
+:bug: Codemods: Fix variable cleanup that was too aggressive and cleaned optimistically